AdaCore/learn/content/courses/advanced-ada/parts/data_types/types_representation.rst

 Enumeration Representation Clauses
 ----------------------------------

-We may change the
-:ref:`internal code of an enumeration <Adv_Ada_Enumeration_Position_Internal_Code>`
+We have talked about the internal code of an enumeration :ref:`in another section <Adv_Ada_Enumeration_Position_Internal_Code>`.
-using a representation clause, which has the following format:
+We may change this internal code by using a representation clause, which has the following format:

 .. code-block:: ada